 Traditionally, naan breads are made of yeast, flour, water and salt.
 Whoever invented this yoghurt no yeast naan bread is a genius!
 The yoghurt makes the naan super soft, fluffy and takes way less time and effort!

 - Greek yoghurt make sure to use full-fat yoghurt for its richness.
 Can substitute for plain yoghurt.
-Plain yoghurts are usually a little runnier than greek yoghurt thus add an extra ¼ cup of flour and ½ tsp baking powder if using.
+Plain yoghurts are usually a little runnier than greek yoghurt thus add an extra ¼ cup of flour and ½ teaspoon baking powder if using.

 - Baking powder not to be confused with baking soda!